juanpicado/juanpicado/README.md

 ### Next Talk

-My next talk would be in February 2022 about Verdaccio and what's next.
+My next talk will be in February 2022 about Verdaccio and what's next.

 <div>
 <a href="https://nodecongress.com/">